 - The remaining curator would now receive all the curator royalties for that subgraph.
 If they were to burn their shares to withdraw GRT, they would receive 120,000 GRT.

 - TLDR: The GRT valuation of curation shares is determined by the bonding curve and can be volatile.
-There is potential for big gains as well as big losses.
+There is potential to incur big losses.
 Signalling early means you put in less GRT for each share.
 By extension, this means you earn more curator royalties per GRT than later curators for the same subgraph.

 In general, a bonding curve is a mathematical curve that defines the relationship between token supply and asset price.
-In the specific case of subgraph curation, the price of an asset (subgraph share) increases with each token invested and the price of the asset decreases with each token sold.
+In the specific case of subgraph curation, the price of each subgraph share increases with each token invested and the price of each share decreases with each token sold.

 Now that we’ve covered the basics about how the bonding curve works, this is how you will proceed to signal on a subgraph.
 Within the Curator tab on the Graph Explorer, curators will be able to signal and unsignal on certain subgraphs based on network stats.
 For a step by step overview of how to do this in the Explorer, click here.

-A curator can choose to signal on a specific subgraph version, or they can choose to have their curation shares automatically migrate to the newest production build of that subgraph.
+A curator can choose to signal on a specific subgraph version, or they can choose to have their signal automatically migrate to the newest production build of that subgraph.
 Both are valid strategies and come with their own pros and cons.

 For end consumers to be able to query a subgraph, the subgraph must first be indexed.
 Indexing is a process where files, data, and metadata are looked at, cataloged, and then indexed so that results can be found faster.
 In order for a subgraph’s data to be searchable, it needs to be organized.